Weatherford International PLC - GuruFocus.com

-On May 23, 2023, President and CEO Girish Saligram sold 50,750 shares of Weatherford International PLC (WFRD, Financial), an oilfield services company.
-This move comes amidst a year of insider selling activity for the company, with no insider buys recorded over the same period.
+On May 23, 2023, President and CEO Girish Saligram sold 50,750 shares of Weatherford International PLC (WFRD, Financial), a leading multinational oilfield service company.
+This insider sell comes amidst a year of no insider purchases and four insider sells for the company.
+In this article, we will delve into the details of the transaction, the background of Girish Saligram, and the business description of Weatherford International PLC.
+We will also analyze the relationship between insider buy/sell transactions and the stock price.

 Who is Girish Saligram?

 Girish Saligram is the President and CEO of Weatherford International PLC.
 He joined the company in October 2020, bringing with him over 20 years of experience in the oil and gas industry.
 Prior to joining Weatherford, Saligram held various leadership positions at Exterran Corporation, including Chief Operating Officer.
-His extensive experience and knowledge in the industry have been instrumental in driving Weatherford's growth and success.
+He has a strong background in operations, business development, and strategy, making him a valuable asset to Weatherford International PLC.

 Weatherford International PLC Business Description